 Denbury is comprised of approximately 1,346 miles of CO2 and Natural Gas pipelines in Mississippi, Louisiana, Texas, Wyoming, Montana, and North Dakota.
+For more information about Denbury, visit www.denbury.com.

-COMMITMENT TO SAFETY, HEAL TH AND ENVIRONMENT
+COMMITMENT TO SAFETY, HEALTH AND ENVIRONMENT

 Denbury has a strong commitment to professionalism, protection of the environment, the health and safety of our employees and the communities where we operate.
-This commitment is a primary responsibility that guides our business and extends throughout Denbury from our Board of Directors to our employees.
-More than simply saying that we strive to "do the right thing", we believe that it is our corporate responsibility to show our commitment through the work that we do and the people that do it - day, after day.
+This commitment is a primary responsibility that guides our business and extends throughout Denbury from our management to our employees.
+More than simply saying that we strive to "do the right thing", we believe that it is our corporate responsibility to show our commitment through the work that we do and the people that do it - day, after day, after day.

-PRODUCTS/DOT GUIDEBOOK ID#/GUIDE#:

-Carbon Dioxide 1013 120

-Natural Gas 1971 115
+Carbon Dioxide 1013 120 Natural Gas 1971 115